If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 DIAGNOSIS & TESTS

 Celiac disease is serious.
 Fortunately you can control celiac disease by following a gluten-free diet, meaning you don’t eat any gluten for the rest of your life.
 By following the right diet, you can reverse the damage caused by celiac disease and you’ll feel better.
-But if you “cheat” on your diet, the damage will come back, even if you don’t feel sick right away.
+But if you “cheat” on your diet, the damage will come back.
+Sometimes you may not feel sick right away, so you think it’s okay to eat gluten.
+But it’s not.

 FOR MORE INFORMATION